 In 2010, the UN Human Rights Council and the UN General Assembly recognized that all people have a right to safe, sufficient, adequate, accessible, and affordable drinking water and sanitation.
 In addition to having access to a sufficient amount of water, people must be able to access water that is safe, acceptable, and affordable.
 Inga Winkler explains that states are expected to spend approximately 1% of gross domestic product on water services, and individual costs for water and sanitation, measured at the individual household level, must be affordable.
-In UN Development Programme defines water service as affordable at approximately 3% of household income, with the combined cost of water and sanitation not exceeding 5%.
-In the combined cost of water and sanitation not exceeding 5%.
+The UN Development Programme defines water service as affordable at approximately 3% of household income, with the combined cost of water and sanitation not exceeding 5%.

 Governments have the obligation to respect, protect, and fulfill the human rights to water and sanitation, including ensuring that private actions do not interfere with these rights.
 Governments at all levels must respect the enjoyment of these rights; prevent third parties from impeding the enjoyment of these rights; and fulfill (progressively over time, within maximum available resources) conditions by which every person enjoys these rights.
 Governments have obligations to ensure that companies based in their jurisdiction but functioning in another do not violate the human rights to water and sanitation.
-146